 4. The heat!!

 That being said (did I say it was really hot in Cambodia yet?), Cambodia is beautiful.
-Along the road we stood upon scenery that I am not even able to describe anymore, and the Netflix app was hardly even opened at all during the ride 🙂
+Along the road we stood upon some beautiful sceneries.

 In the morning, we took a 5,5 hour busride to Kampot, just beneath Sihanoukville, and slept in a cabana in front of the river.
 It was owned by two French girls.
-It is cool to see all the French influences in Cambodia, and Vietnam as well.
+It is interesting and striking to see all the French influences in Cambodia, and Vietnam as well.
 The architecture, the French cheeses all over, the small bistros, the alleyways and of course the wines!

 Second day in Kampot: we rented a small scooter and went for a 30km ride to Bokor Hill National Park.
 On the road, we passed by a primary school, called Chhay Kpous.

 Bokor Hill Station is located at the top, and used to be a casino.
 During WWII it was occupied by the French, later on in 1975-1979 by the Red Khmer.
 From that last period, it seems that there are a lot of uncovered tracks remaining from the rebels that took over the place.
 For example; the amount of bullet holes in the old church and the abandoned casino.

 Busride to Phnom Penh // In Siem Reap, at the Wat Preah Prom Rath.

 Sweetest friend in Cambodia // Murals in Siem Reap at the Wat Preah Prom Rath.